phaserjs/phaser/README.md

 Contributing
 ------------

-If you find a bug then please report it on github or our forum.
+We now have a full [Contributors Guide][contribute] which goes into the process in more detail, but here are the headlines:

-If you have a feature request, or have written a game or demo that shows Phaser in use, then please get in touch.
-We'd love to hear from you.
+- If you find a bug then please report it on [GitHub Issues][issues] or our [Support Forum][forum].

-You can do this on the Phaser board that is part of the [HTML5 Game Devs forum](http://www.html5gamedevs.com/forum/14-phaser/) or email: rich@photonstorm.com
+- If you have a feature request, or have written a game or demo that shows Phaser in use, then please get in touch.
+We'd love to hear from you!
+Either post to our [forum][forum] or email: rich@photonstorm.com

-If you issue a Pull Request for Phaser, please only ever do so againt the `dev` branch and *not* against the `master` branch.
+- If you issue a Pull Request for Phaser, please only do so againt the `dev` branch and *not* against the `master` branch.

-Before submitting a pull request please run your code through [JSHint](http://www.jshint.com/) to check for stylistic or formatting errors.
+- Before submitting a Pull Request please run your code through [JSHint](http://www.jshint.com/) to check for stylistic or formatting errors.
 To use JSHint, first install it by running `npm install jshint`, then test your code by running `jshint src`.
-This isn't a requirement, we are happy to receive pull requests that haven't been JSHinted, so don't let it put you off contributing - but do know that we'll reformat your source before going live with it.
+This isn't a strict requirement and we are happy to receive Pull Requests that haven't been JSHinted, so don't let it put you off contributing, but do know that we'll reformat your source before going live with it.

 Bugs?
 -----

-Please add them to the [Issue Tracker][1] with as much info as possible, especially source code demonstrating the issue.
+Please add them to the [Issue Tracker][issues] with as much info as possible, especially source code demonstrating the issue.

 ![Phaser Tilemap](http://www.photonstorm.com/wp-content/uploads/2013/04/phaser_tilemap_collision.png)